wso2/identity-apps/docs/DEVELOPER.md

 ![webpack-analyzer-sample](./assets/webpack-analyzer-sample.jpg)

-#### When adding new assets
+#### Optimize static assets

-When adding new assets, always check the existing list in the theme and only proceed if the desired asset is not available.
+When adding new assets, always check the existing once in the theme and only proceed if the desired asset is not available.

 ##### Adding Images